m-stearns/trucks-and-packages/README.md

     "self": "https://xyz.appspot.com/trucks/1234"
 }
 ```
+### Domain Constraints
+Trucks can carry multiple packages, and packages can only be assigned to one truck.
+If a package needs to be reassigned to another truck, the package must first be unassigned from its current truck.
+If a package is already assigned to a truck and an attempt is made to assign the package to a different truck before unassignment, the user will receive a `304 Not Modified` response.

+If a package that's assigned to a truck is deleted, the package will also be removed from the truck.
+Conversely if a truck is deleted and that truck had assigned packages, those packages will be removed from that truck.

 ### Truck Data Model Spec
 - `id` (Integer): The id of the Truck.
 Datastore automatically generates it.